meet the cnx23 staff

 President, CPAA, Inc. Board of Directors

-Nick Riley is thrilled to return to ConneXus for his 11th season in 2023.
+Nick Riley is thrilled to return to ConneXus for his 12th season in 2024.

 Currently, Nick serves as the Ensemble Director, Program Coordinator, Ensemble Specialist, and Front Ensemble Technician for ConneXus and has previously held numerous other administrative, creative, and instructional roles since co-founding the ensemble in the summer of 2012.
 Nick has also served as President of the ConneXus Performing Arts Association, Inc. Board of Directors since 2016.
+Nick led both the ensemble and design teams each time ConneXus made WGI World Championships Finals for the first time: PIO in 2015 and PIW in 2023.

-Nick is the founder of the web-based pageantry arts music design business NPR Marching Concepts: The Music of Nick Riley where has has composed nearly 600 works for over 60 ensembles since beginning his writing career in 2007.
+Nick is the founder of the web-based pageantry arts music design business NPR Marching Concepts: The Music of Nick Riley where he has composed nearly 600 works for over 60 ensembles since beginning his writing career in 2007.
 A prolific composer for marching bands, indoor percussion ensembles, drum corps, and winter winds, Nick’s compositions can be heard across the United States and South America.
 In addition to publishing his own work, Nick’s compositions for indoor percussion are published by Gary P. Gilroy Publications and Marching Show Concepts.

 Nick is an accomplished adjudicator for the pageantry arts, judging actively for the Central States Judges Association since 2013 and the Ohio Music Education Association since 2012.
 Specializing in music general effect, music performance, and percussion, he has judged in eight states and has been included on local and championship-level adjudication panels.
 He has been selected to adjudicate the Mid-States Band Association Circuit Championships annually since 2017.